 The City's water is obtained from a combination of water sources.
 The Atascosa River and the Nueces River supply water to Lake Corpus Christi, while the Frio River supplies water to the Choke Canyon Reservoir.
-Water from Lake Texana is transported through the 101-milelong Mary Rhodes Pipeline.
-Drinking water is produced at the O. N. Stevens Water Treatment Plant.
+Water from the Lower Colorado River is transported through the Mary Rhodes Phase II Pipeline to Lake Texana, which is then transported through the 101-mile-long Mary Rhodes Phase I Pipeline to the O. N. Stevens Water Treatment Plant.